Chinese Canadians: Immigration

 As of 2001, almost 75% of the Chinese population in Canada lived in either Vancouver or Toronto.
 The Chinese population was 17% in Vancouver and 9% in Toronto.
 More than 50% of the Chinese immigrants who just arrived in 2000/2001 reported that their reason for settling in a given region was because their family and friends already lived there.

 The economic growth of mainland China since the turn of the 21st century has sparked even greater emigration opportunities for mainland Chinese.
 A 2011 survey showed that 60% of Chinese millionaires planned to emigrate, where 37% of the respondents wanted to emigrate to Canada.
 The main reasons Chinese businesspeople wanted to move abroad was for greater educational opportunities for their children, advanced medical treatment, worsening pollution back home (especially urban air quality), concerns of political instability and food safety concerns.
-The Canadian Immigrant Investor Program (CANIIP) allows many powerful Chinese to qualify for Canadian citizenship: among the 700 applicants to this program in 2011, 697 (99.6%) were mainland Chinese.
+The Canadian Immigrant Investor Program (CANIIP) allows many wealthy Chinese to qualify for Canadian citizenship: among the 700 applicants to this program in 2011, 697 (99.6%) were mainland Chinese.
 In addition, many Chinese immigrants to Canada apply through the provincial nominee program, which requires immigrants to invest in a business in the province in which they settle.